lingui/js-lingui/docs/tools/translation-io.rst

 Adaptive Workflows using Tags
 -----------------------------

-Our interface is flexible enough to fit your own translation workflows.
+Our interface is flexible enough to adapt to your own translation workflows.
 Add custom tags to your segments and you'll be directly able to filter them.
-Also, these tags will appear in the statistics page so you can use them for reporting.
+Moreover, these tags will appear in the statistics page so you can use them for reporting.

 .. image:: https://translation.io/gifs/lingui/translation-tags.gif